-17 Events Occurring After the Reporting Date
+15 Events Occurring After the Reporting Date

-No matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the National Office, the results of those operations, or the state of affairs of the National Office in future financial years.
+No matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the Company in future financial years.

-18 Economic dependence
+16 Economic dependence

 The National Office relies on funding by way of capitation fees from its branches and, accordingly, is economically dependent on the ability of those branches to continue as a going concern in order to continue to service the needs of members on industrial and workplace matters.